 Street photography is one of my true passions.
 The combination of venturing into the unknown to stop that itch that urges me to explore, in combination with the constant search of places and faces that are visually interesting, is something that I never get tired of.

 But this is also one of the most challenging situations a photographer can be in – we seldom have any control over either light or our subjects, and on top of that there’s also the challenge of how open we should be to our unassuming subjects of our intention.
-On the flipside, of course, is the immense sense of reward when one is being able to --despite those challenges-- capture images that are both interesting from a documentary point of view while at the same time have a good amount of artistic qualities.
+On the flipside, of course, is the immense sense of reward when one is being able to – despite those challenges – capture images that are both interesting from a documentary point of view while at the same time have artistic qualities.

-I invite you to join one of my photographic workshops, where we spend one evening and two days in a small group, discussing, dissecting and of course also producing great images together.
-This will also be a good opportunity for you to improve the photos you currently take, and to develop as a photographer no matter if you are someone who just got your first camera or if you're someone who has been shooting on the streets for years.
+I invite you to join one of my photographic workshops, where we spend one afternoon and evening in a small group, discussing, dissecting and of course also producing great images together.
+This will also be a good opportunity for you to improve the photos you currently take, and to develop as a photographer no matter if you are someone who just got your first camera, or if you're someone who has been shooting on the streets for years.

-We meet up in the late afternoon for a short introduction and lecture over coffee, about the basics of street photography as well as the many different ways of approaching it.
+We meet up in the late afternoon for a short introduction and over coffee, about the basics of street photography as well as the many different ways of approaching it.
 This will also touch on topics such as composition, quality of light, common pitfalls and the question of color vs black and white.
-The lecture lasts for about 60 minutes.

 We head out to the streets together for a hands-on experience.
 The group is small (5 people max), so every participant will get help and support tailored to their skill level.
 I will guide you and your vision and help you find interesting compositions, as well as explaining what camera settings to use and why, to capture the image you're envisioning.